zhangyihome/code-push-cli/cli/README.md

 This specifies the relative path to where the sourcemap file for resulting update's JS bundle should be generated.
 If left unspecified, sourcemaps will not be generated.

-### Target binary range parameter
+### Target binary version parameter

-This is the same parameter as the one described in the [above section](#target-binary-range-parameter).
+This is the same parameter as the one described in the [above section](#target-binary-version-parameter).
 If left unspecified, the command defaults to targeting only the specified version in the project's metadata (`Info.plist` if this update is for iOS clients, and `build.gradle` for Android clients).

 ## Promoting updates across deployments